minio/docs/source/operations/cert-manager/cert-manager-operator.rst

    :depth: 1

-MinIO Operator manages the TLS certificate issuing for the services hosted in the ``minio-operator`` namespace.
+MinIO Operator manages TLS certificate issuing for the services hosted in the ``minio-operator`` namespace.

 This page describes how to manage the Operator's TLS certificates with :ref:`cert-manager <minio-certmanager>`.